miptleha/cssgrid-tasks/README.md

 # Practical Mini-Course: Typical Layouts with CSS Grid

 Below are 5 practical assignments that demonstrate the power of CSS Grid in typical layout tasks.
+Viewport widths:
+- Desktop: width >= 900px
+- Tablet: width >= 600px and width < 900px
+- Mobile: width < 600px

 ## 📋 Assignment 1: Responsive Product Card

 **Goal:** Create a responsive product card that changes element arrangement at different screen sizes.

 **Requirements:**
 - Desktop: image on the left, information on the right